Clogged Bathroom Drains

 Advertisement

-If the first type of chemical drain opener you use does not work, do not use a different chemical drain cleaner unless the initial cleaner has been totally flushed away.
+If the first type of chemical drain opener you use does not work, do not use a different chemical drain cleaner unless you are certain the initial cleaner has totally flushed away.
 Never use a plunger or a pressurized drain opener after using a chemical cleaner; it may cause dangerous chemicals to splash on you.
 Also, be sure to tell your plumber what you have put into the drain before he or she starts to work.
 The combination of ammonia and other household cleaners with chemical drain openers produces hazardous gases.

 Hopefully, you won't have to deal with clogged drains very often.
 Keeping your bathroom clean is another matter, though.
-In a week or so, you'll have to start the cleaning process all over again -- but until then, enjoy.
+In a week or so, you'll have to start the cleaning process all over again — but until then, enjoy.